 Even so, wireless charging would be nice.
 The glass back of the OnePlus 6 seems to mourn the absence of this feature, and I was certainly a Qi evangelist at one time.
 Then fast wired charging came along.
 Wireless charging was always significantly slower than wired, but with the arrival of fast charging there was no contest.

 The fast-charging solution used by OnePlus is proprietary to the Oppo Electronics Corporation.
 OnePlus and Oppo appear to be tightly linked: whether Oppo is the mothership or just the major investor seems to be moot.
-The relevant take-away here is that unlike the more ubiquitous Qualcomm Quick Charge technology, used by a variety of manufacturers that build around Qualcomm chipsets, Dash charging is currently confined to OnePlus phones only.
+The relevant take-away here is that unlike the more ubiquitous Qualcomm Quick Charge technology, used by a variety of manufacturers that build around Qualcomm chipsets, Dash charging is currently confined to OnePlus phones only (but see VOOC).

 On the (One)plus side, it's the fastest charging I've ever encountered.